tdulcet/Distributed-Computing-Scripts/README.md

                         when the --worktype option is for a first time LL worktype.
   --no-report-100m      Do not report any prime results for exponents greater
-                        than 100 million digits.
-You must setup another method to notify yourself.
+                        than or equal to 100 million digits.
+You must setup another method to notify yourself, such as setting the notification options below.
   --checkin=HOURS_BETWEEN_CHECKINS
                         Hours to wait between sending assignment progress and expected completion dates (1-168 hours), Default: 6